How to build business visibility beyond social media

 Here’s how you can get started:

-Review your website.
-Make sure it’s easy to navigate and clearly explains what you do, who you help, and how to contact you.
+1. Review your website.
+Check that it’s easy to navigate and clearly explains what you do, who you help, and how to contact you.

-Start or build your email list.
-Send regular newsletters, building your own community of people who love what you do.
+3. Start or grow your email list.
+Send regular newsletters to create a community of people who love what you do.

-Stop and review.
-Every so often, check that your marketing still feels aligned with your values.
+5. Stop and review.
+Every so often, check that your marketing still reflects your values.

 That’s it.
-No frantic posting.
+No constant posting.
 No chasing trends.
-Just steady, consistent, human marketing that ticks away in the background while you get on with running your business.
+Just steady, consistent marketing that works in the background, leaving you free to run your business.

 Final thoughts